huntergps/handbook-docs/Fuse/07 - Physics.md

 ### $(PointAttractor)

-The `PointAttractor` @(Rule:rule) can be used to define points which @(Element:elements) are attracted towards.
+The `PointAttractor` `Rule` can be used to define points which @(Element:elements) are attracted towards.
 The `PointAttractor` can be customized with the following properties:
-- Offset - TODO
+- Offset - Set the position of the `PointAttractor` relative to its container
 - Radius - The radius from the point where the attractor will have an effect.
 - Strength - How much attraction is applied to the affected elements.
 - Exclusive - Whether this attractor will be exclusively applied when it is considered the strongest @(Rule) applying force.